Acoercode/ac-ts-frontend-assessment/README.md

-# Frontend Interview Exercise — Product Explorer Dashboard (React) — openFDA Edition
+# Acoer Frontend Interview Assessment —  — openFDA Explorer

 A small, real-world task that reveals practical frontend skills: **data fetching**, **component design**, **state management**, **accessibility**, and attention to **UI detail**.
 Designed to fit **90–120 minutes**, with optional stretch goals if you’d like to go further.